 Osen LLC’s team has extensive experience with U.S. regulations and statutes affecting international businesses in sanctions, terror-financing and anti-money laundering reviews.
-Osen LLC investigates and analyzes potential violations in this regulatory space and advises governments and private parties on the application of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (“CISADA”) and related Iranian sanctions laws, regulations and executive orders.
-These include the Iran Threat Reduction and Syria Human Rights Act of 2012, the Iranian Freedom and Counter-Proliferation Act of 2012, the Iranian Transaction Regulations, and other laws and sanctions regimes enacted by the United Nations, the European Union, and other jurisdictions against the Islamic Republic of Iran.
+Osen LLC has investigated and analyzed potential violations in this regulatory space and advises governments and private parties on the application of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA) and related Iranian sanctions laws, regulations and executive orders.
+These include the Iran Threat Reduction and Syria Human Rights Act of 2012, the Iranian Freedom and Counter-Proliferation Act of 2012, the Iranian Transaction Regulations, and other laws and sanctions regimes enacted by the United Nations, the European Union, and other jurisdictions against Iran.